usri/aks-levelup/Kustomize/README.md

 A quick word on [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Namespaces are commonly used to isolate deployment and services.
 It is a recommended practice to isolate your workloads by namespace.

 The basics steps include:
 - Move your base template to a directory
-- Create a kustomization.yaml file to contain the changes
+- Create a kustomization.yaml file to contain changes you wish to make
 - Deploy to file or cluster

 ```bash
 # View your current namespaces